SimonCropp/XunitContext/readme.md

 ## XunitLoggingBase

 `XunitLoggingBase` is an abstract base class for tests.
-It exposes logging methods for use from unit tests, and handle the flushing of longs in its `Dispose` method. `XunitLoggingBase` is actually a thin wrapper over `XunitLogger`. `XunitLogger`s `Write*` methods can also be use inside a test inheriting from `XunitLoggingBase`.
+It exposes logging methods for use from unit tests, and handle the flushing of longs in its `Dispose` method. `XunitLoggingBase` is actually a thin wrapper over `XunitLogging`. `XunitLogging`s `Write*` methods can also be use inside a test inheriting from `XunitLoggingBase`.

 <!-- snippet: TestBaseSample.cs -->
 <a id='snippet-TestBaseSample.cs'/></a>